Cars begin to reclaim Black Lives Matter Plaza in D.C. after months-long closure

-The change, D.C. officials said, is temporary and will allow officials to study the effects of having vehicles there as the District debates how much of the plaza should remain a pedestrians-only space.
+The change, D.C. officials said, is temporary and will allow officials to study the effects of having vehicles there as the District debates how much of the plaza should remain a pedestrian-only space.

 “It will allow us to see what seems to work as we think of how a permanent installation at the plaza might look,” D.C.
 Deputy Mayor John Falcicchio said.